Omar-p/learning-notes/spring/integration.md

   ### subscribable channel:
   - implement event-driven consumer pattern, push msgs to rec, Non-buffering
     - Implementation:
-      - Unicasting dispatcher[DirectChannel, ExectuorChannel] (pattern: p2p)
+      - Unicasting dispatcher[DirectChannel, ExecutorChannel] (pattern: p2p)
       - broadcasting dispatcher[PublishSubscribeChannel] (pattern (pub-sub))
       - DirectChannel:
         - call one of its subscriber when the msg is sent on the same thread.